brandur/sorg/content/articles/postgres-reads.md

 become impossible regardless of the state of any given replica.

 {{Figure "Routing read operations based on replica progress in the WAL."
-(NewImgSrcAndAlt "/assets/images/postgres-reads/routing.svg" "Routing read operations based on replica progress in the WAL.")}}
+(ImgSrcAndAlt "/assets/images/postgres-reads/routing.svg" "Routing read operations based on replica progress in the WAL.")}}

 The technique is inspired by [GitLab's article on scaling their database][gitlab], where they refer to it as "sticky